EarthEngineering/EarthEngineering.github.io/_posts/2020-04-30-why-facetop.md

   <img src="/assets/magnetic_data_storage.jpg" alt="magnetic_data_storage">
 </div>

 The pace of change is itself accelerating.
-It took us 3 to double the price performance of computing in 1900, 2 years in the middle of the century and we're now doubling it every one year.
+It took us 3 years to double the price performance of computing in 1900, 2 years in the middle of the century and we're now doubling it every 1 year.

 <div class="centered chart">
   <img src="/assets/decrease_in_size_of_computers.jpg" alt="decrease_in_size_of_computers">